 3:45 – 4:00 PM

 In Focus Group Discussion, the invited participants were divided into three groups.
-Each and every group collectively gave its suggestions to the team of OUP.
-Hence, Dr Sam Nesamony, who thanked the OUP team for organizing the workshop, pointed out that OUP has been doing innumerable plans and programs for developing English language and literature, which was once very important for Humanities and Arts.
-But, in the global era, the OUP has come out with some of the outstanding programs for the the faculties of English, who are part and parcel of every subject and hence, it is the obligatory responsibility of the teacher that every student of every subject is to be inculcated and imparted with the skills of English language- listening, speaking, reading and writing (LSRW).
-Dr Abnish Singh, who gave remarkable suggestions and appreciated the efforts of OUP team, said that the skills of English language is to be taught through the language lab; and added that, in SRM University, not less than 50 computer systems smothly work, where the faculty in addition to the trainer, trains the students on communication- that is the most predominant aspect of any student's employability.
+Each and every group collectively gave its suggestions to team OUP.
+Dr Sam Nesamony, who thanked team OUP for organizing the workshop, pointed out that OUP has been doing innumerable plans and programs for developing English language and literature, which was once very important for Humanities and Arts.
+But, in the global era, OUP has come out with some of the outstanding programs for the the faculties of English, who are part and parcel of every subject and hence, it is the obligatory responsibility of the teacher that every student of every subject is to be inculcated and imparted with the skills of English language- listening, speaking, reading and writing (LSRW).
+Dr Abnish Singh, who gave some remarkable suggestions and appreciated the efforts of team OUP, said that now a days language skills are taught through the language lab for the development of communicative competencies and socio-cultural experiences; therefore, the government and private universities, institutions and schools are focusing on modern language teaching, especially in English- that is the most predominant aspect of any student's employability.
 He also thanked Dr Mukti Sanyal for her marvellous presentation techniques, friendly communication and meaningful messages.
-The workshop ended with a vote of thanks by the OUP team.
+The workshop ended with a vote of thanks by team OUP.

 Felicitation of Dr Abnish Singh by Dr Mukti Sanyal